Congress Doesn't Represent the Nation

 ...
 They represent their Individual States

-We now have an unworkable Congress full of individuals who seek to enrich their own states above the interests of the Country they're supposed to be watching out for.
-We spend more than we take in because the individuals don't "owe a debt" to the Country as they see it, but rather they owe a debt, in their minds, to the state who elected them to the office.
+We now have an unworkable congress full of individuals who seek to enrich their own states above the interests of the country they're supposed to be watching out for.
+We spend more than we take in because the individuals don't "owe a debt" to the country as they see it, but rather they owe a debt, in their minds, to the state who elected them into office.
 Even though these elected representatives are paid by the U.S. Government to run their offices and conduct United States business, they still vote with their own states welfare in mind.
 Any bill that may bring the slightest burden on their own state will be argued against forever.
 Any bill which doesn't give their own state some of "the pie" will be voted against as well.
-A bill which comes forward through thoughtful design to benefit the entire country (like the Balanced Budget Amendment) will be tabled forever because it doesn't do anything good "for My state" so I'll vote against it, even though it is the Right Thing To Do for the country.
+A bill which comes forward through thoughtful design to benefit the entire country (like the Balanced Budget Amendment) will be tabled forever because it doesn't do anything good "for my state" so I'll vote against it, even though it is the right thing to do for the country.

 I say to anyone who may read this, "Please write a letter to your United States Representatives and Senators and require them to vote for what best serves the Unites states, rather than only voting for or against those bills which serve their own/your own state."
 This action will go a long way toward solving the "grid lock" of Washington, D.C. in which we are now stuck.
-How dare these Congress persons NOT vote for a "balanced budget amendment" when that is what the people they represent are demanding of them?
-They should all be impeached for failure to do their sworn duty to the Country!
+How dare these congress persons not vote for a "balanced budget amendment" when that is what the people they represent are demanding of them?
+These single-minded persons should all be impeached for failure to do their sworn duty to the country!
 They are not in D.C. to stand by and watch what others do.
 They are not there to go to parties where cookies are eaten that cost tens of dollars each to eat just because those cookies were prepared for the "Government."
 They are not there to ride around in Limos and break common laws because they are given immunity from prosecution.
 They are there to do the business of all the People of the United States.
-Each and every member of our Congress must be held accountable for telling the entire truth to all the voters of the U.S. The people of this country should never accept a statement from a Congressional member like, "We'll just have to pass this to see what it really says."
+Each and every member of our Congress must be held accountable to tell the entire truth to all the voters of the U.S. The people of this country should never accept a statement from a congressional member like, "We'll just have to pass this to see what it really says."
 Cannot we all see through these sorts of statements?
 Are we all so stupid?
 I, for one, am not!

 We are now facing a time in our history when our government is about to perish because of very bad financial decisions made by those we've elected who, incidentally, are mostly the very rich of our Union...Millionaires who have little share in what becomes of the middle-class and poorer of the nation.
-Our current President is sitting in his office more concerned about being re-elected than he is in meeting with and guiding discussions on how to get our great country out from the terrible debt that is crushing us.
-He must take action, not sit by and watch as the nation slowly falls into the abyss of financial ruin.
+Our Presidents sit in office more concerned about being re-elected than they are in meeting with and guiding discussions on how to get our great country out from the terrible debt that is crushing us.
+They must take action, not sit by and watch as the nation slowly falls into the abyss of financial ruin.